The Legal Analyst Synthesist

 ###

 In any event, forearmed with this synthesis, I (and I hope you readers) will return to the nuanced complexities and academic discussion in Farnsworth’s excellent work.
+For all my frustrations, I found this review handy and will keep these concepts more front of mind because of his exposition.

 Farnsworth describes it as “the book I would like to have read before I went to law school, [or] when I got out of law school, [or] at various earlier points in my career.”
 That is the objective for much of my own work—I write what I myself wish I had read a long time ago!